If you're thinking about stopping your annual payment, there are some things you and any other plan owner should consider before making any decision.

 The value of your investment can go down as well as up so you might not get back the amount you put in.

 Your annual payment serves two important purposes:

-According to Action Fraud, the UK’s fraud and internet crime reporting centre, an estimated £1.2bn is lost to investment scams every year.
+Fraudsters are always out there and constantly changing their tactics.
 So if you’re thinking of reinvesting the money from your plan, take a minute to find out how to stay ahead of the scammers."

 We can’t give you advice or make your decision for you, but we’ll be happy to help you understand your plan and talk you through all your available options and their possible implications.

 Alternatively, speak with a financial adviser - if you don’t have one, you can get details of financial advisers in your area at pru.co.uk.
 Financial advisers will charge you a fee for any advice they give you, but it will be personal to you.